-The kids may be back in school, but there are still plenty of opportunities to get away for a while.
-Fall offers a slew of fantastic options for family getaways, from colorful autumn leaf drives to holiday weekend escapes and Halloween fright nights.
+The kids may be back in school, but there are still plenty of opportunities to carve out some fun quality family time.
+Fall offers a slew of fantastic options for family getaways, from colorful autumn leaf-peeping drives to holiday weekend escapes and Halloween fright nights.

 Make the Most of Long Holiday Weekends

 In the fall, there are several long holiday weekends when the kids are out of school.
 The long weekends around Columbus/Indigenous Peoples' Day, Veterans Day, and Thanksgiving provide great opportunities to score some much-deserved time away with your family.
 Choose a family-friendly resort, plan a mini road trip to explore the countryside or head to a big city for some museum hopping.

 Holidays have great significance, but sometimes we forget the reason these days were set aside as special days.
 To help your children understand the significance of holidays, you can do a bit of educating while getting out and having fun.

 Turn Veterans Day, for example, into a learning experience for kids, highlighting the sacrifices of the servicemen and women who fought and died for us by visiting military monuments and historic sites.
 Seattle, for example, has a number of memorials and monuments that are worth visiting.
 And, of course, Washington D.C. is full of places to go to honor service men and women.
 Take in Arlington National Cemetery and the powerful Vietnam Veterans Memorial.

 If you live in or near the southern states, how about a day in Charleston, South Carolina, visiting the Patriots Point Naval and Maritime Museum, where kids can actually step aboard retired military ships like the famed WWII aircraft carrier, USS Yorktown.
 Spend a second day discovering the history and charm of old town Charleston, founded in 1670, and you have a special getaway for everyone in the family.